abhigyanghosh30/NoProp/README.md

 - goto about:debugging#/runtime/this-firefox and select Load Temporary Add-On and then navigate and open the manifest.json file

-To load the backend, run `python run.py`
+To load the backend, run `uvicorn main:app --reload`